astropy/astroplan/docs/tutorials/eclipsing.rst

     `~astroplan.EclipsingSystem`.
 The secondary eclipse time approximation is only accurate when the orbital eccentricity is small, and the eclipse times are computed without any barycentric corrections.
-The current implementation should only be used forapproximate mid-eclipse times for low eccentricity orbits, with event durations longer than the barycentric correction error (<=16 minutes).
+The current implementation should only be used for approximate mid-eclipse times for low eccentricity orbits, with event durations longer than the barycentric correction error (<=16 minutes).